 In the wide valley of the Guadalquivir, you will leave Córdoba on an old Roman connecting road.
 Ecija is the capital of horse breeding.
 From once important Franciscan monastery in Palma del Rio, the monks journeyed to America to proselytize.

-Marchena, a typical country town of Campiña, lies on a hill overlooking the Rio Carbones.
-You will continue your tour through the Campiña of Seville, a gently rolling landscape of fertile farmland.
-Occasionally, you will come across underground-fed inland lagoons, small Mediterranean oak forests and rugged karst formations in the landscape.
-Carmona is a city that hasn’t changed for 150 years, it has Baroque palaces, churches and monasteries and is surrounded by intact Moorish town walls.
+Also today, the Guadalquivir is the first companion.
+You will continue your tour through the Campiña of Seville, a gently rolling landscape of fertile farmland to the west.
+Carmona is a city that has not changed for 150 years, it has Baroque palaces, churches and monasteries and is surrounded by intact Moorish town walls.

 Today, you will cycle over the gently rolling plateau of Alcores to one of the most fertile agricultural areas in Andalusia.
 For centuries, Alcalá de Guadaira supplied Seville with bread and water and it is considered to be one of the cradles of flamenco.
 Former haciendas of the Kingdom of Seville, today just as large farms as in former times, line the road.
 Our destination is Seville, where three of the most important operas are performed: Don Juan, the seducer; the cunning barber Figaro; and Carmen, the femme fatale, who lost her life somewhere between the tobacco factories and the bullfight arena.
 Two international exhibitions helped the city to futuristic buildings and great green parks.
 In the evening we suggest a visit to the largest Gothic cathedral in the world, the Barrio Santa Cruz and the Casa de Pilatos.